Course Content and Outcome Guide for JPN 151

 - Special Fee:

 Course DescriptionContinues the introduction of Japanese language and culture, emphasizing effective communicative skills in written and spoken language.
 Expands the practice, product and perspective of Japanese culture.
 Completion of JPN 150, 151, 111B and 112C is equivalent to JPN 101-102-103.
-Prerequisite: JPN 150 or instructor permission.
+Prerequisites: JPN 150 or instructor permission.
 Audit available.

 Intended Outcomes for the course